KhalidWar/anonaddy/README.md

 ## Features
 - Get your AnonAddy's account details including usernames and aliases.
 - Create new aliases with only 2 taps, custom description input available.
+- Activate and deactivate aliases on the fly.
+- Delete selected alias.

 ### Upcoming Features
 - Adaptive and persistive Light and Dark themes
-- Activate/deactivate alias on the fly.

 ## Packages used